|

 (Pers comm, Dr D Bradshaw, Centre

-for Epidemiological Research in Southern Africa, MRC, 6 April 1999)
+for Epidemiological Research in Southern Africa, MRC, 6 April 1999) My simple extrapolation is based

 on the official figures: 13.71% ill defined, 4.24% undetermined